microsoft/vscode-wiki/Accessibility-Guidelines.md

 ### Aria labels

-When an element gets focus, a screen reader will read something if the element has an `aria-label` or a `title` attribute set.
-When in doubt, set an informative `aria-label` attribute on the element that gets focus. `aria-label` should be informative but concise.
+When an element gets focus, a screen reader will read something if the element has an `aria-label` attribute set.
+Set an informative `aria-label` attribute on the element that gets focus. `aria-label` should be informative but concise.
 Always make sure to put the most important information to the front of the `aria-label` so if users skip the announcement they first hear the important stuff.
+When there are multiple things to express in the aria label `,` separate them.
+For example, here's an aria label of one Breakpoint: `main.js 12, ~/Development/vscode/src/main.js`.
+First the most important information: filename and line number, and then comma separated additional details.

 ### Aria alerts